Bespoke Wine Cellars in London Basements

 Storing wine commercially – in bond or otherwise – isn’t cheap, and if you are not storing for investment purposes it can be quite awkward, as retrieving the odd case or bottle often incurs charges and is a barrier in itself to enjoying your wine.
 However, it is essential that wine is stored in optimal conditions, and this is where OLBC can help you.

-Some of our clients store partly in bond and partly in a home cellar for wines ready for drinking.
+Some of our clients store partly in bond and partly in a basement wine cellar for wines ready for drinking.
 Other clients prefer to have their entire collection at home, which tends to suit the oenophile who collects to host or for personal consumption.
 Maybe you like to look at your collection and consider what to add to it?
-Or you may wish to wander the cellar to pick out the optimal bottle of wine to suit your dinner party menu?
-Or the wine cellar might be a destination for tastings with friends.
-Whatever your needs, OLBC can design a cellar around your collection and the way you want to use it.
+Or you may wish to wander to the cellar to pick out the optimal bottle of wine to suit your dinner party menu?
+Or the basement wine cellar might be a destination for tastings with friends?
+Whatever your needs, OLBC can design a bespoke cellar around your collection and the way you want to use it.
 Continued below…

 Active wine cellars are more common in basement conversions.
 They are quite simply a well-insulated room with a special chiller unit fitted.
 Because of their suitability within basement conversions they are frequently designed with an insulated glass wall separating them from a cinema room or media room, with joinery grade racking and bespoke LED lighting.
 These feature wine cellars are the perfect combination of excellent storage conditions and constant access, and are a stunning visual addition to a basement conversion.
 Read more about types of wine racking below.